ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 It is recommended to use a simple associative array format for the settings schema returned by `eZ\Publish\SPI\FieldType\FieldType::getSettingsSchema()`, which follows these rules:

-- The key of the associative array identifies a setting (e.g. `default`)
+- The key of the associative array identifies a setting (e.g. `format`)
 - Its value is an associative array describing the setting using:
     - `type` to identify the setting type (e.g. `int` or `string`)
     - `default` containing the default setting value